-Take your students on a captivating discovery of Japanese culture, art, gardens, food and more.
-Each tour option can be docent-led or self-guided but must have a reservation.
-Reserve today at 561-233-1330 or fill out the tour interest form at the bottom of the page.
+Take your students on a captivating journey to discover Japanese culture, art, gardens, food and more.
+Each tour option can be docent-led or self-guided, but must have a reservation.
+Reserve today at 561-233-1330 or fill out the Tour Interest Form at the bottom of the page.

 During the School Year

 - Japan Through the Eyes of a Child ( Recommended for K-Grade 8): From the Shinkansen to a classroom, to a street of stores, and through a family home, students have the opportunity to explore tradition, change, and the influence of culture in our lives today.
 In the docent-led tour, students handle objects while trying to discover their use in everyday life in Japan.

 - Gallery Tour (Recommended for Grades 9-12): Explore the treasures of our galleries.
 Exhibits rotate every three months.
 Click here to view the current exhibits.

 - Combination Tour (Recommended for Grades 6-12): Students tour the current exhibit , the Seishin-an Tea House, the dry garden, and receive an overview of the Yamato Colony